WordPress or Squarespace?

 Actually, I'm not!

 I still love WordPress.
-It took me a long time to learn, but having put the effort in, I do enjoy using it.
-I’m looking forward to working more on Squarespace, but for now I’ll be keeping my own sites on WordPress.
+It took me a long time to learn but, having put the effort in, I’m happy using it.

 The main thing to remember is that no one size fits all.